 - Agree on the next steps if the success criteria are met

 It is important to identify the technical resources needed for the PoC, including the technical implementation team and project management for tracking the progress of the engagement.
-It is important that the POC is designed for production from the beginning and ensure regular communication with all stakeholders.
+It is important that the POC is designed for production from the beginning and ensures regular communication with all stakeholders.

 At the end of the project, create a report that explains the overall status of the PoC and any issues identified during the project.
 The report should elaborate on the pros and cons of the delivery and clearly explain the value proposition of moving forward with a real implementation to the stakeholders along with expected production costs over time.
 Assuming the stakeholders agree to move forward, put a plan into place to deploy the PoC into production while ensuring that it is designed for production usage.